 A live demo of the widget .

-This article will go over the following sections to help you get started with the widget (instructions may slightly vary depending on your widget version—Pro or Viewer):
+This article will go over the following sections to help you get started with the widget (instructions may slightly vary depending on your widget version—Premium or Basic):

 When you download the widget, it will come in a compressed zip file and include a single folder called `Mapillary`.
 Inside this folder are the contents of the widget.
 It is important not to change the name of the folder, as the code refers to this folder name when adding and deploying the widget in your web app.

 Example of the widget contents

 There are several different ways to add the widget to your web app, depending on your own development environment, or if you’re planning to use a server such as Portal.
 In Web AppBuilder (Developer Edition), the default directory for all widgets is `client\stemapp\widgets`.
 Assuming this matches your own environment, you’ll place the folder there.
 This will enable you to add the Mapillary widget to any new web app that you create.